sebastienserre/WPCasa-mail-alert/readme.md

 [WPCASA MAIL ALERT PRO](https://www.thivinfo.com/downloads/wpcasa-mail-alert-pro/ "WPCASA MAIL ALERT PRO WEBSITE")

-* Allow search by number of bath
+* Allow search by all of standards features form WPCasa
+* Allow export of subscribers list in CSV format
 * Allow search by type (For Sale or For Rent)
 * Add a Shortcode to display the form where ever you want